crwhitesides/crowd-forecast-cli-gem/notes.md

 ## User types crowd-forecast

 - Show list of parks and current status of park
-- Ask user to select the park she's interested in
+- Ask user to select the park she's interested in *TODAY*

 ## User types park number